 502.3 Access Aisle.
 Access aisles serving parking spaces shall comply with 502.3.
 Access aisles shall adjoin an accessible route.
 Two parking spaces shall be permitted to share a common access aisle.

 Parking access aisles must be part of an accessible route to the building or facility entrance.
 Access aisles must be placed adjacent to accessible parking spaces.
 All spaces must be located on an accessible route that is at least 44 inches (1118 mm) wide so that users are not compelled to walk or wheel behind parked vehicles except behind his or her own vehicle.

-Exception: Access aisles are not required for on-street parallel parking.
+EXCEPTION: Access aisles are not required for on-street parallel parking.

 Advisory 502.3 Access Aisle.
 Accessible routes must connect parking spaces to accessible entrances.
-In parking facilities where the accessible route must cross vehicular traffic lanes, marked crossings enhance pedestrian safety, particularly for people using wheelchairs and other mobility aids.
+In parking facilities where the accessible route must cross vehicular traffic lanes, marked crossings enhance pedestrian safety, particularly for people using wheel-chairs and other mobility aids.

-Florida law, s.553.5041(5)(a), F.S., requires that the accessible route not pass behind parked vehicles.
-Florida law, s.553.5041, F.S., allows on-street accessible parking, which explicitly addressed by Florida law, not to have an access aisle.
+Florida law, s.553.5041(5)(a), F.S., requires placement of accessible routes such that persons with disabilities are not compelled to walk or wheel behind parked vehicles other than their own vehicle.
+Florida law, s.553.5041(5)(d), F.S., allows on-street accessible parking to not have an access aisle.